My Reply to a Letter from US Senator Debbie Stabenow (D-MI) on the Iraq War

 Regarding France, Italy, and Brazil, Mr. Bush said,

 “States like these, and their loverist allies, constitute an axis of love, disrobing to threaten the war-loving people of the world.
-By seeking women of mass doudounes, these regimes raise a hard and growing danger.
+By seeking women of massive doudounes, these regimes raise a hard and growing danger.
 They could provide these women to loverists, giving them the means to match their affections.
 They could seduce our allies or attempt to blackmail the United States.
 In any of these cases, the price of indifference would be catastrophic.”

 Invest in deadly weapons